 - Fresh citrus fruit lasts longest when stored in cool (40°F to 50°F), dry (60 to 70 percent RH) conditions.
 For optimal storage, place citrus in a basket to allow for good air circulation and to prevent mold growth.
 In the refrigerator (<40°F), store citrus loose in the vegetable bin or in the large compartment a plastic bag with vent holes.

-- Check citrus fruits every couple of days and feel for soft spots on the rind—a sign the citrus is starting to spoil, so separate from other fruit and consume within a day or two.
+- Check citrus fruits every couple of days and feel for soft spots on the rind—a sign the citrus is starting to spoil, so separate these from other fruit and consume within a day or two.

 Other fresh winter fruits